TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

 \subsection{Serialization Format Evaluation Results}

-In this study, we conducted an initial comparison between two serialization formats—Markdown and CSV—to evaluate their impact on LLM performance.
-The results, summarized in Table \ref{tab:serialize}, reveal significant differences in how LLMs process and perform with these formats.
+We compare four serialization formats—Markdown, CSV, JSON, and HTML—to assess their impact on LLM performance.
+Before running the experiments, we measure the tokenized context length of each format, where all formats are serialized consistently using \texttt{pandas}.
+TABLE~\ref{tab:format_count} reports the detailed results.
+Token costs vary widely across formats even for the same database: CSV is the most token-efficient format, while HTML requires nearly three times more tokens.
+Among them, JSON and HTML represent mainstream semi-structured encodings, which typically introduce additional structural tokens compared to the more lightweight CSV/Markdown formats.
+In some cases, a 64K-scale database serialized in HTML exceeds 128K tokens, surpassing most typical LLM limits; thus, we evaluate HTML only up to maximum 32K.
+TABLE~\ref{tab:serialize} shows model performance across formats.

-\textbf{Overall Results.} The benchmark results indicate that \textit{Markdown consistently outperforms CSV across a majority of LLMs}.
-While \textsc{GPT-4o-mini} showed slightly better average accuracy with CSV in specific context lengths, the average accuracy for all other models was higher with Markdown.
-This suggests that even for long-context tables, Markdown remains the preferred format for LLMs.
-A plausible explanation for this preference is that Markdown tables are more common in the pre-training data corpus of LLMs, enabling better adaptation to this format during inference.
+\textbf{Overall Results.} The benchmark results indicate that \textit{Markdown consistently yields better performance than other formats for most LLMs}.
+This advantage holds across the majority of context lengths, suggesting that Markdown offers a more readable and structured representation for table analysis.
+By contrast, the relative ordering between CSV and HTML is less stable and varies by model and scale, making it hard to declare a clear winner.
+Finally, JSON performs the worst: it attains the lowest accuracy for almost all models and context lengths, indicating that its representation is generally less suitable for multi-table QA in our setting.

-\textbf{Detailed Discussion.} We further present some interesting observations. \underline{First}, \textit{when analyzing results across various subcategories, the trend favoring Markdown persisted}.
-Although some models demonstrated improved performance with CSV for certain subcategories and context lengths, the performance gap was generally small.
-In contrast, Markdown consistently provided a more substantial boost in accuracy for most models, reinforcing its advantage as a serialization format. \underline{Second}, \textit{our analysis also uncovered that coder LLMs performed better with CSV than their original counterparts}.
-This improvement can likely be attributed to the specific fine-tuning (SFT) processes for these models, which may include exposure to CSV tables as part of code-relevant tasks.
-However, even the Coder model showed a stronger overall preference for Markdown, underscoring its versatility and effectiveness across different use cases.
+\textbf{Detailed Discussion.} We further enumerate several interesting observations. \underline{First}, \textit{when analyzing results across various subcategories, the advantages of Markdown remain consistently}.
+Although some LLMs exhibited improved performance with alternative formats in certain subcategories and context lengths, the performance differences were generally minor.
+In contrast, Markdown consistently provided a more substantial accuracy boost for most LLMs, reinforcing its advantage as a serialization format. \underline{Second}, \textit{our analysis revealed that coder LLMs outperformed their original counterparts with certain formats}.
+Notably, in the CSV format, the \textsc{Qwen2.5-Coder-7B-Instruct} outperformed \textsc{Qwen2.5-7B-Instruct} across all scales.
+For other formats, performance improvements were observed in specific scales.
+Note that the other experiments use Markdown, ensuring optimal performance.